|Film Title/Year and Description|

-    Holding his rifle at waist level, Pyle murdered Harman (filmed in slow-motion) by blasting him in the chest at close range.
+Holding his rifle at waist level, Pyle murdered Hartman (filmed in slow-motion) by blasting him in the chest at close range.

 He then backed up, dropped down on one of the bathroom toilets, put the gun to his mouth, and suicidally pulled the trigger.
 He blew his head off, splattering the wall behind him with his brains and blood.
 The bloody death scene slowly faded to black.

-In the attic of Frank's abandoned house, Frank had just skinned and murdered his latest victim - Larry (Andrew Robinson), the father of Frank's own teenaged niece Kirsty Cotton (Ashley Laurence).
-She had led the Cenobites, denizens of Hell, to Frank's location, as part of a deal, in exchange for saving her own soul.
-Frank confessed to Larry's murder, as Kirsty realized that her father was Frank's latest victim and that her uncle was now walking around in his brother's skin.
+Kirsty stumbled upon the truth of what was happening, found a magical, small metal puzzle box, raised ghastly, sadistic, supernatural denizens of Hell known as Cenobites (Frank's former captors, led by Pinhead), and led them to Frank's location, as part of a deal in exchange for saving her own soul.
+Frank confessed to Larry's murder, when Kirsty suddenly realized that her father was Frank's latest victim and that her uncle was now walking around in his brother's skin.

-Masochistically savoring the pain, Frank knew he was facing death and eternal damnation in an alternate universe.
+Masochistically savoring the pain in the gory sequence, Frank knew he was facing death and eternal damnation in an alternate universe.
 He looked lustfully at Kirsty one last time (licking his lips), said (infamously): "Jesus wept," giggled to himself, and then was pulled apart and torn to shreds.